LeoMallegol/WorkshopTicTacToeIA/README.md

 ## Run

-To run the programm, execute the following command :
+To run the program, execute the following command :

 python3 main.py